hapijs/hapi/docs/Reference.md

             - `false` - no path variables allowed.
             - a validation rules object as described in the [Joi](http://github.com/spumko/joi) module.
 <p></p>
-        - `response` - validation rules for the outgoing response payload (response body).
-Can only validate [object](#obj) response.
-Values allowed:
-            - `true` - any payload allowed (no validation performed).
-This is the default.
-            - `false` - no payload allowed.
-            - an object with the following options:
-                - `schema` - the validation schema as described in the [Joi](http://github.com/spumko/joi) module.
-                - `sample` - the percent of responses validated (0 - 100).
-Set to `0` to disable all validation.
-Defaults to `100` (all responses).
-                - `failAction` - defines what to do when a response fails validation.
-Options are:
-                    - `error` - return an Internal Server Error (500) error response.
-This is the default value.
-                    - `log` - log the error but send the response.
-<p></p>
     - `payload` - determines how the request payload is processed. `payload` can be assigned a string with the parsing mode directly (e.g. `'parse'`) which will use the default values of the other settings, or an object with the following:
         - `mode` - the parsing mode.
 Defaults to `'parse'` if `validate.payload` is set or when `method` is